paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-2005-officers.md

 (1) the circumstances under which consideration by a special selection board is contingent upon application for consideration by an officer or former officer; and

-(2) time limits within which of 4 officer or former officer must make such application in order to be considered by a special selection board under this section.
+(2) time limits within which an officer or former officer must make such application in order to be considered by a special selection board under this section.

 **(g) Convening of Boards.—** A board convened under this section—